A Man and A Woman (Campin)

 A Man and A Woman is the title sometimes used for a pair of oil and egg tempera on oak panel paintings attributed to the Early Netherlandish painter Robert Campin, completed c.
 1435.
-Although usually considered pendants or companion pieces, they may also have been wings of a since dismantled diptych.
+Although usually considered pendants or companion pieces, they may also have been wings of a since-dismantled diptych.
 The latter theory is supported by the fact that the reverse of both panels are marbled, indicating that they were not intended to be hung against a wall.

-There has been considerable speculation as to the middle class sitters' identities.
+There has been considerable speculation as to the middle-class sitters' identities.
 For a time in the early 19th century they were thought, on little evidence, to be of Quentin Matsys and his wife, later of Rogier van der Weyden and his wife.
-There is no historical record of the couple's identities, and no evidence (inscriptions, coats of arms etc.) on the paintings themselves.

-Both were acquired in 1860 by the National Gallery, London, where they are hung alongside each other.
+There is no historical record of the couple's identities, and no evidence (inscriptions, coats of arms, etc.) on the paintings themselves.
+Both were acquired in 1860 by the National Gallery, London, where they are hung side by side.